 Whilst investors will generally want to be supportive of management, there will be instances where governance concerns will result in the desire to oppose the reelection of a given director.
-The boards of UK companies not listed on the FTSE 350, and therefore not yet subject to annual re-election requirements, should be encouraged to hold annual director re-elections.
+The boards of companies where there are not annual reelection requirements should be encouraged to hold annual director re-elections.
 In practice we do not think this will pose practical problems for companies, and they will not face a challenge unless there are genuine shareholder concerns.

-2.10 Board Strategy
+2.1.10 Board Strategy